**Updated on 03/23/21 to reflect accurate links, dates, and information**

-While many have already received their $1,200 stimulus checks without taking any extra steps, there are many more who might be wondering: “Where is that money the government promised me?”
+While many will soon receive their stimulus checks without taking any extra steps, you might be wondering: “How do I get that money the government promised me?”

 Note: If you are receiving Supplemental Security Income or State Disability Insurance, your Economic Impact Payment will arrive automatically through whatever means you receive your benefits.
-There are a few reasons you might not have received your stimulus payment even if you are receiving these services (for example, you may not automatically receive your Economic Impact Payment if you only started getting these benefits after January 1, 2020).
+There are a few reasons you might not have received your stimulus payment even if you are receiving these services (for example, you may not automatically receive your Economic Impact Payment if you only started getting these benefits after a certain date).
 For more information about this, you can call Bay Area Legal Aid’s legal advice hotline: (800) 551-5554.

 If the following describes you, you may need to sign up online in order to get your stimulus check:

-- You are an American citizen.
-(The IRS is only offering stimulus checks to U.S. citizens.
-If you are not a U.S. citizen, scroll to the bottom of this article for a list of mutual aid resources for undocumented people in the Bay Area.)
+- You are a U.S. citizen, a permanent resident, or a ” U.S. resident alien” with a social security number.
+(If you are not a U.S. citizen, scroll to the bottom of this article for a list of mutual aid resources for undocumented people in the Bay Area.)

 - You have a Social Security number.

-- You are a “non-filer,” meaning you haven’t filed a tax return in the last 2 years.
+- You are a “non-filer,” meaning you haven’t filed a tax return in the last two years because you did not earn enough income.

 First, you will need your Social Security number.

-If you do not have your Social Security number for any reason, you will need a government issued ID and a mailing address to request a new card from the Social Security Administration.
+If you do not have your Social Security number, you will need a government issued ID and a mailing address to request a new card from the Social Security Administration.
 This task can be accomplished online.
-(If you need help getting a mailing address, keep reading, some places are listed below.)
+(Note: You don’t need an ID to file federal taxes, but you may need an ID to replace your social security card.
+If you need help getting a mailing address, or a government issued ID, scroll to the bottom of this article.)

 Next, you need to access the IRS website.

 You will need access to a smartphone or computer with an internet connection in order to access the IRS website.
-The IRS isn’t accepting paper forms.
+The IRS is accepting paper forms, but recommends non filers use their free tax filing service to speed up processing.

 You will also need an email address.

-Lastly, you need a mailing address to receive the paper check.
+Lastly, you need a mailing address to receive the check or pre-paid debit card.

-If you do receive a prepaid debit card, your card will arrive in a plain envelope, and you will need to go online (here) to and set it up before you can access the $1,200.
+If you do receive a prepaid debit card, your card will arrive in a plain envelope (many people threw theirs out last year thinking it was junk mail!), and you will need to go online and set it up before you can access the $1,400.

 If you get a paper check, keep reading to learn how to deposit it.